-Pase Point Trail is a 2.9 mile moderately trafficked out and back trail located near Davis, WV that features a lake and is rated as moderate.
+Pase Point Trail is a 2.9 mile moderately trafficked out and back trail located near Davis, West Virginia that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash